Bridgewater (SA)

 An assessment of population growth drivers in Bridgewater reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the Bridgewater (SA) statistical area's population is estimated at around 3,842.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Bridgewater (SA) has an estimated population of around 3,842.
 This reflects an increase of 123 people since the 2021 Census, which reported a population of 3,719.
-The change is inferred from AreaSearch's resident population estimate of 3,815, following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+The change is inferred from AreaSearch's estimate of 3,815 residents following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 559 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 71.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration contributing approximately 71.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, the Bridgewater (SA) statistical area is expected to expand by 223 persons to reach approximately 4,065 by 2041, reflecting an increase of 5.3% in total over the 17 years based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population dynamics anticipate an increase just below the median of statistical areas across the nation, with the area expected to expand by 228 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.5% in total over the 17 years.

 Frequently Asked Questions - Population